Home Travel Sheng Yong Xing: The Best Beijing Duck in Shanghai and Why It Beat Shanghai Tang

 Item Details

-Ambiance Upscale, refined, and calm.
-Great view from the dining room.
+Ambiance Upscale, refined, and calm, with a notable view from the dining room.

-Ordering Style Per-person portions available.
-Highly recommended for parties of two.
+Ordering Style Per-person portions are available, and are strongly recommended for parties of two.

 Recommended Drink Ice wine from the sweet wine list.
-Perfect for light drinkers and pairs beautifully with duck.
+Well suited to light drinkers, and an excellent pairing with duck.

-Per-Person Bonus Two pieces of caviar-topped duck skin served as a complimentary extra.
+Per-Person Bonus Two pieces of caviar-topped duck skin are included as a complimentary course.

-vs. Shanghai Tang Shanghai Tang has a fancier interior, but Sheng Yong Xing wins on service, value, and flexibility.
+vs. Shanghai Tang Shanghai Tang offers a more ornate interior, but Sheng Yong Xing is preferable in service, value, and flexibility.

 Sheng Yong Xing — Quick Rating Food Quality 9/10 Ambiance 8.5/10 Service 9/10 Value 8/10 Booking Ease 5/10

-If you are planning to eat Beijing duck in Shanghai, I wholeheartedly recommend Sheng Yong Xing.
-The reservation process is admittedly a bit of a hassle since it requires a phone call in Mandarin, but that small inconvenience is more than worth it for the quality of the meal you will receive.
+For travellers planning to eat Beijing duck in Shanghai, Sheng Yong Xing can be confidently recommended.
+The reservation process is admittedly inconvenient, as it requires a telephone call in Mandarin, but the quality of the meal more than justifies the additional effort.

-For couples or parties of two in particular, the ability to order per person rather than being forced to commit to a whole duck makes an enormous difference.
-You get perfectly portioned servings, a bonus caviar course, and you leave the restaurant satisfied rather than overwhelmed.
+For couples and parties of two in particular, the option to order per person, rather than commit to a whole duck, makes a substantial difference.
+Diners receive appropriately scaled servings, an additional caviar course, and a meal that satisfies without overwhelming.

 Comments